Parasite (2019 film): Black and white edition

-A special monochrome version of the film, Parasite: Black-and-White Edition, had its world premiere at the International Film Festival Rotterdam in January 2020 and was released in cinemas in some cities in the United States in the same month.
+Parasite: Black-and-White Edition, a special monochrome version of the film, had its world premiere at the International Film Festival Rotterdam in January 2020 followed by a limited release in some US cities.

-It was released on 24 July 2020 in the United Kingdom and Ireland by Curzon Artificial Eye in cinemas and on-demand simultaneously, and was released on 27 October 2020, in the United States and Canada by The Criterion Collection on DVD and Blu-ray Disc, as part of their special edition rerelease.
-The black and white transfer of the film was overseen by director Bong Joon-ho and cinematographer Hong Kyung-pyo.
+The black and white edition was released on 24 July 2020 in the UK and Ireland by Curzon Artificial Eye in cinemas and on-demand simultaneously, then released on DVD and Blu-ray in the US and Canada as part of The Criterion Collection special edition on 27 October 2020.
+The black and white transfer of the film was overseen by Bong and cinematographer Hong Kyung-pyo.

 Reception

 Box office

-Parasite grossed $71.4 million in South Korea, $53.4 million in the United States and Canada, and $133.9 million in other countries, for a worldwide total of $258.7 million.
+Parasite grossed $71.4 million in South Korea and $53.7 million in the US and Canada, part of a worldwide total of $258.1 million.
 It set a new record for Bong, becoming the first of his films to gross over $100 million worldwide.
-Deadline Hollywood calculated the film's net profit as $46.2 million.
+Deadline Hollywood calculated the net profit as $46.2 million.

-In its native South Korea, Parasite grossed US$20.7 million on its opening weekend.
-It would close its box office run with US$72.2 million and more than 10 million admissions, roughly one-fifth of the country's population and ranking first among the year's top five films.
+In South Korea, Parasite grossed $20.7 million on its opening weekend.
+It closed its box-office run with $72.2 million and more than 10 million admissions, equal to roughly one-fifth of the country's population and ranking first among the year's top five films.

-In the film's United States opening weekend, it grossed $376,264 from three theatres.
+In the film's US opening weekend, it grossed $376,264 from three cinemas.
 Its per-venue average of $125,421 was the best since La La Land's in 2016, and the best ever for an international film.
-It expanded to 33 theatres in its second weekend, making $1.24 million, and then made $1.8 million from 129 theatres in its third.
+It expanded to 33 cinemas in its second weekend, making $1.24 million, and then made $1.8 million from 129 cinemas in its third.
 The film made $2.5 million in its fourth weekend and $2.6 million in its fifth.
-The film's initial theatre count peaked in its sixth weekend at 620, when it made $1.9 million.
-It continued to hold well over the following weekends, making $1.3 million and $1 million.
+Its initial showings count peaked in its sixth weekend at 620, when it made $1.9 million.
+It continued to hold well over the following weekends, making $1.3 million and then $1 million.